apache/sling-site/src/main/jbake/content/documentation/development/ide-tooling.md

 The links to the latest update site, including a permanent URL which stays up to date, are listed on the [Download page, IDE tooling section](/downloads.cgi#ide-tooling).
 There are also zipped update sites available from download for the latest version.

+The latest unstable build from the master branch is available from <https://nightlies.apache.org/sling/eclipse/> which can be used as Eclipse update site location as well.

 ### Building from source

 The update sites are provided as a convenience for users that do not wish to build the project themselves.
 Building the project only requires a recent Maven installation.
 The project can be checked out from [https://github.com/apache/sling-ide-tooling](https://github.com/apache/sling-ide-tooling).
 Once you have obtained the source code, it is enough to run